 In a year's time, he didn't talk at all about the apprentice, didn't talk at all about his accomplishments.

-It was more of God, less of him.
+Was more of God, less of him.

-You know, I remember during the campaign, and and a lot of evangelicals took a lot of heat if they supported Donald Trump for president.
+You know, I remember during the campaign, and a lot of evangelicals took a lot of heat if they supported Donald Trump for president.

 And I think it was Jerry Falwell Jr., I know it was Jerry Falwell Jr. that said, we're looking, we're not electing a pastor here.